lucdar/laclark.me/content/about.md

 [CNMAT](https://cnmat.berkeley.edu/) that taught Max MSP, a visual-programming music synthesis program which was fascinating to learn about and use.

-My undergraduate Computer Science courses were challenging but very rewarding.
+My undergraduate Computer Science courses were challenging but rewarding.
 The content was sometimes hard to grasp, but once I wrapped my head around them I could see the applications even beyond programming.
 One common theme in the Linear Algebra courses I took was [change of basis](https://en.wikipedia.org/wiki/Change_of_basis).
-In essence, this is the idea that we can do a reversible action to change our perspective on a problem, making it easier to solve.
+In essence, this is the idea that we can perform a reversible action to change our perspective on a problem, making it easier to solve.
 This is something that is broadly applpicable outside of linear algebra and is generally a fun abstraction to ponder.

-I definitely leaned into my computer science coursework more than Music, but I don't regret my music major.
-It was refreshing to be studying two subjects that were quite different, and I think it helped me become more well-rounded as a person.
+I leaned a little more into computer science than music, but I don't regret my music major.
+It was refreshing to be studying two subjects that were quite different, and it helped me become more well-rounded as a person.

 # Hobbies

 Currently, my main hobby is playing [ITGmania](https://itgmania.com), an open-source, community-driven version of Dance Dance Revolution.
 In high school I designed and built a miniature dance pad for the hyper-efficient stamina gameplay style.
-You watch me play and see it in action on my [Twitch](https://twitch.tv/lucdar).
+You can watch me play and see it in action on my [Twitch](https://twitch.tv/lucdar).
 While at UC Berkeley I started [Dance Games at Berkeley](https://dancegames.studentorg.berkeley.edu), a club focused on arcade-style dance games.
-I found funding and space for our club's own Dance Dance Revolution machine that I upgraded with modern hardware and ITGmania.
-Starting Dance Games at Berkeley showed me how I could use my technical skills to make a difference in peoples' lives, and really sparked my passion for finding ways to iterate on existing systems to make them better.
+I raised funding and secured space for our club's own Dance Dance Revolution machine that I upgraded with modern hardware and ITGmania.
+Starting Dance Games at Berkeley showed me how I could apply my technical skills to make a difference in peoples' lives, and it sparked my passion for finding ways to iterate on existing systems to make them better.

-I have a some personal projects that I've been working on in my free time.
+I have some personal projects that I've been working on in my free time.
 Usually, my programming projects are sparked when I encounter a problem that could be addressed with technology, and I use this opportunity to learn and practice a technology that I've been wanting to learn more about.
 (wafflecord and price-adjustment-calculator are two examples of this).

-I also enjoy cooking, playing video games with my friends online, and listening to Northerlion's expertly crafted banter while doing chores.
+I also like to cook, play video games with my friends online, and listen to Northerlion's expertly crafted banter while doing chores.